bcmichael/RNMR-Docs/docs/command/full_command.md

 `WSB` writes a data byte to the spectrometer bus.
 The adr parameter specifies the address to write the byte to and may range from 0 to 255 inclusive.
 The data parameter specifies what value to write to the bus and may range from 0 to 255 inclusive.
 If adr or data is omitted RNMR will prompt for it with a default of 0.
+## WTRM
+Write command line to terminal and read response

+Category: Hardware

+Format: `WTRM` ind cmd

+Defaults: 1 none

+Prerequisites: RNMRA only

+Description:
+`WTRM` writes a command to a terminal and reads a response.
+The terminal is specified by its index.
+If no index is specified RNMR will prompt for it with a default of 1.
+If no command is provided RNMR will prompt for it with no default.
+THe response read form the terminal will be printed as an informational message.
 ## WTSET
 Wait for heater to stabilize at setpoint